iyourshaw/test-message-sender/README.md

 # Test Message Sender

-This is UI that can send test BSM JSON messages to the Conflict Monitor using a map interface.
+This is a UI that can send test BSM JSON messages to the Conflict Monitor using a map interface.

 ## Configuration